Class of 2025

 Class of 2019

-Katherine McPhie is a sophomore at Harvard College, majoring in Computer Science.
+Katherine McPhie is a senior at Harvard College, majoring in Computer Science.
 She serves as an Associate Director of Tech & Media for Harvard Women Engineers Code, and is a member of the Harvard Open Data Project, the Harvard Computer Society, and Harvard Women in Computer Science.
 Last summer she completed Google’s Computer Science Summer Institute.
 Katherine enjoys singing with the Harvard University Choir and playing trumpet in the Harvard Wind Ensemble.
 She is active in her church community, and is a member of the Christian Faith and Action club and the Latter-day Saint Student Association.

 Katherine is a graduate of University High School in Irvine, California, where she served as a Drum Major for the marching band.
 She studied classical piano for eleven years, and sang with Millennial Choirs and Orchestras for ten.
 Katherine served on the board of her high school’s Junior Classical League and was a National Latin Exam winner.
 She also competed on her school’s International Space Settlement Design Competition team at the Kennedy Space Center.
 Katherine worked as a research intern at the University of California at Irvine, performing mathematical modeling of unstructured proteins.
 She is a national winner of the NCWIT Computing Award and the General Motors STEM for Changemaking Challenge.
 The Orange County Register named her as one of their Top 100 Most Influential People in Orange County, and Diversity in Action magazine named her “20 Under 20: Young Innovators Who Are Already Changing the World.”
 She won the Gloria Barron Prize for Young Heroes and the Prudential Spirit of Community Award for her work in the tech-for-good space.
 Katherine is the daughter of David and Erin McPhie.